-We use solar powered since 2010.
-We no longer have the access to the large amount of panels the we had in the past, but continue to produce enough power from our current mutant vehicle to cover mobility, a decent sound system, lights, tools, cellphone charging, air pumps etc.
+We use solar-powered since 2010.
+We no longer have the access to the large number of panels we had in the past, but continue to produce enough power from our current mutant vehicle and the panels we have on top of the Cumbia trailer to cover mobility, a decent sound system, blender, lights, tools, cellphone charging, air pumps etc.

 La Chiva Electrica; our mutant vehicle is one of the few solar beasts roaming and blasting sound at BRC; we detest noisy generators and love our pure sound at camp or around.
 As per radical inclusion, we do not detest non-noisy generators.

 The system consists of:

 One (1) Outback Power MATE Remote Monitor & Control

 Eight (8) – deep cycle 6v 340 amp hour batteries forming a theoretical 18 kWh storage unit.

 One (1) – Outback power FX3648 pure sine wave inverter

 One (1) 2000w sine inverter

 One (1) -Midnite solar KID 30A charge controller.